 When replacing the system board, you must reprogram the SMBIOS information about the affected computer.
-Failure to reprogram the board will result in eventual failure, such as an activation failure (when you would have to reactivate the computer) or a system recovery failure.
+Failure to reprogram the board will result in eventual failure, such as an activation failure (need to reactivate the system) or a system recovery failure.

-Update the SMBIOS information in Computer Setup.
+Update SMBIOS information in Computer Setup.